At the doctor's office and want to know if a procedure is covered by Medicare? There is now an app for that.Read more

 An advance directive gives instructions on the kind of medical care you would like to receive should you become unable to express your wishes yourself, and it often designates someone to make medical decisions for you.
 But an important document like this won’t be of much use in an emergency if it’s tucked away in a safe deposit box or in a file cabinet somewhere.

-That’s why the American Bar Association’s Commission on Law and Aging has come up with the app My Health Care Wishes, which allows you to import and store your advance directive, along with other critical information, on your smartphone so that it’s there for medical decision-making anytime, anywhere.
-The ABA notes that your information is protected because the data resides only on your smartphone, not on any server or cloud service.
+That’s why the American Bar Association’s Commission on Law and Aging came up with and recently updated the app Mind Your Loved Ones, which allows you to import and store your or a family member's advance directive, along with other critical information, on your smartphone so that it’s there for medical decision-making anytime, anywhere.
+The newest feature is simplified sharing so that you can share all or part of a profile with another family member or friend in a few clicks.
+Loved ones whom the individual chooses can carry the same information on their phones.
+They don’t have to hunt for the information in their files or sign on to a web page to get it.

-An article about My Health Care Wishes in the New York Times points out that advance directives can be digitally stored in other ways.
+Advance directives can be digitally stored in other ways.
 For example, DocuBank makes health care and legal documents available 24/7 with a phone call.
 MyDirectives is a free web-based system.
-About a dozen states have established online registries and there have been attempts to create a national registry.
-And the Times notes that you can of course also store an email-able document on any phone or tablet, without an app, or file one in a cloud-based storage system.
+Some states have established online registries and there have been attempts to create a national registry.
+And you can of course also store an email-able document on any phone or tablet, without an app, or file one in a cloud-based storage system.

 The most important first step is to have an advance directive -- most Americans don't.
 But once you have one, make sure it's there when you need it most.